CONSTITUTION

 Article 1.

-The concepts used in these articles of association are defined below:
+In these articles of association, the following terms are defined as stated below:

-General Meeting: the body of the Association that is formed by the members of the Association who are entitled to vote or else the meeting of the members of the Association;
+General Meeting: the body of the Association that is formed by voting members of the Association, or the meeting of the members of that Association;

-In Writing: by letter, by fax, by e-mail or by message which is transmitted via any other current means of communication and which can be received electronically or in the written form, provided that the identity of the sender can be sufficiently established;
+In Writing/Written: by letter, fax or email, or a message that is transferred via other customary means of communication and which can be received electronically or in writing, subject to the condition that the identity of the sender can be established conclusively;

 Article 2.